jcchavezs/zipkin-instrumentation-symfony/src/ZipkinBundle/Components/HttpClient/README.md

       - "@zipkin.default_tracing"
 ```

-Notice that `ZipkinBundle\Components\HttpClient\HttpClient` is just a wrapper around an existing HTTP Client, hence if you want to configure its settings by passing options to the underlaying client or [setting the options in the default one](https://symfony.com/doc/current/reference/configuration/framework.html#http-client).
+Notice that `ZipkinBundle\Components\HttpClient\HttpClient` is just a wrapper around an existing HTTP Client, hence if you want to configure its settings by passing options you can do that with the underlaying client or [setting the options in the default one](https://symfony.com/doc/current/reference/configuration/framework.html#http-client).

-Once declared as a service you can inject it using the Symfony DI or using the autowiring alias.
+Once declared the zipkin http client as a service you can inject it using the Symfony DI or using the autowiring alias.
 See [this documentation](https://symfony.com/doc/current/components/http_client.html#injecting-the-http-client-into-services) for more details.

 ## Customizing spans

-This client provides a `ZipkinBundle\Components\HttpClient\HttpParser` interface which is used for customizing the tags being added to an span based on the request and the response.
+This client provides a `ZipkinBundle\Components\HttpClient\HttpParser` interface which is used for customizing the tags being added to a span based on the request and the response data.

 ```yaml
 services: